 Late-stage mediation works best when:

-- Counsel are prepared to engage candidly
+- Counsel are prepared to engage candidly, and

-- Time pressure is acknowledged but managed
+- Time pressure is acknowledged but managed.

 While resolution at this stage may be more difficult, the stakes are often clearer.